Achievable logoAchievable logo

 Delegation of duties

-Before the UPIA existed, most trustees and other fiduciaries were regulated by the Prudent Man Rule (PMR).
+Before the UPIA, most trustees and other fiduciaries were regulated by the Prudent Man Rule (PMR).
 The PMR generally prohibited trustees from delegating most of their duties.
-In most cases, appointed trustees were required to handle all aspects of trust management.
-This created a problem for trustees lacking investment experience or expertise.
+In many cases, trustees were expected to handle all aspects of trust management themselves.
+This created problems when trustees lacked investment experience.

 The trustee shall exercise reasonable care, skill, and caution in: